KrystalMadrinan/portfolio/README.md

 *Keep in mind that this template is just a starting point.
 It is yours to modify to reflect your personal online presence as a software developer so have fun and be creative!

+# User Acceptance Tests
+## Feature #1: Add functionality
+### Why are we implementing this feature?

+ * As a user, I want to view a unique portfolio so that the developer’s projects and skills stand out.

+### What are we going to implement?

+* Given that a user opens the application in the browser When the user navigates to the home page
+Then the portfolio contents should be displayed

+### How are we implementing it?

+Complete the following features:

+* Use CDNs for content from libraries and remove the source code files from the project, as applicable
+* Note: CDNs are available for all libraries except Breakpoints.JS
+* In tablet view, show a fixed navigation menu instead of a hamburger menu
+* Convert the large image at the top of your portfolio to a video background or an image carousel containing at least three images
+* Add any other UI features that you feel will make your portfolio unique and personalized